o3de/o3de.org/content/docs/userguide/components/ocean/console-variables.md

 ---
-description: ' Use the &ALYlong; Infinite Ocean component with the console variables (CVARs) to set advanced parameters. '
+description: ' Use the Amazon Lumberyard Infinite Ocean component with the console variables (CVARs) to set advanced parameters. '
 title: Console Variables for the Infinite Ocean Component
 ---